blakeblackshear/frigate/docs/docs/configuration/restream.md

 **NOTE:** This does not apply to localhost requests, there is no need to provide credentials when using the restream as a source for frigate cameras.

-## RTMP (Deprecated)

-In previous Frigate versions RTMP was used for re-streaming.
-RTMP has disadvantages however including being incompatible with H.265, high bitrates, and certain audio codecs.
-RTMP is deprecated and it is recommended use the built in go2rtc config for restreaming.

 ## Reduce Connections To Camera

 Some cameras only support one active connection or you may just want to have a single connection open to the camera.
 The RTSP restream allows this to be possible.